-(a) hosting services on Amazon Web Services, Inc. (AWS) and MediaTemple (a subsidiary of GoDaddy), both based in USA and members of the Swiss/EU-US Privacy Shield);
+(a) hosting services on Amazon Web Services, Inc. (AWS) and MediaTemple (a subsidiary of GoDaddy), both based in USA);

-(b) survey research software using SurveyGizmo, a SaaS platform hosted by AWS, based in USA and a member of Privacy Shield;
+(b) survey research software using SurveyGizmo, a SaaS platform hosted by AWS, based in USA;

-(c) marketing and sales engagement services via Salesforce and ClearSlide, both based in USA and members of Privacy Shield;
+(c) marketing and sales engagement services via Salesforce and ClearSlide, both based in USA;

-(d) cloud-based network hosting and software provider Microsoft, specifically MS SharePoint/OneDrive/Office365, hosted in the US and a member of Privacy Shield;
+(d) cloud-based network hosting and software provider Microsoft, specifically MS SharePoint/OneDrive/Office365, hosted in the US;

-(e) Google Analytics, a website analytics provider, based in USA and part of Privacy Shield;
+(e) Google Analytics, a website analytics provider, based in USA;

-(f) social media plugin services including Facebook, Google+, Twitter and LinkedIn — all based in the US and members of Privacy Shield;
+(f) social media plugin services including Facebook, Google+, Twitter and LinkedIn — all based in the US;